han-xudong/libfrankapy/CONTRIBUTING.md

 # Contributing Guide

-Thank you for your interest in the LibFrankaPy project!
+Thank you for your interest in the libfrankapy project!
 We welcome various forms of contributions, including but not limited to:

 - 🐛 Bug reports
 - 💡 New feature suggestions